njordhov/droidbox/README.md

 In the repl, start a new VM instance:

     (use 'droidbox.core.actions)
-    (def s (spin))
+    (def s (run))

 This will download Ubuntu (if required), install it on a new instance, then start the instance.
-Take a break while you wait, expect to wait for a bit.
+Take a break while you wait: It will likely take quite a bit of time.

 Note the IP address shown for the new image.